 Step 1: Get your application form

-You can download the relevant application form from Applications and Forms or get an application form from the nearest Australia Visa Application Centre.
+You can download the relevant application form online or get an application form from the nearest Australia Visa Application Centre.

 Step 2: Lodge your application in person